waku-org/nwaku/.github/ISSUE_TEMPLATE/prepare_release.md

   - [ ] Create GitHub release
   - [ ] Deploy the release to DockerHub
   - [ ] Announce the release
-  - [ ] Submit a PR from the release branch to master.
-Important to commit the PR with "create a merge commit" option.

 - [ ] **Promote release to fleets**.
   - [ ] Update infra config with any deprecated arguments or changed options